GabrielBarnett/myKamus/README.md

 ## Future fixes and known improvements

-These are recommended follow-ups based on identified issues and performance considerations:
+These are future follow-ups based on identified issues and performance considerations:

 - Add indexing or caching to avoid scanning the entire dictionary and sentence corpus for each query.
 - Provide a proper search boundary (e.g., word tokenization or regex matching) to reduce false positives.